Dámaso Rodríguez: Career

-Rodríguez has directed plays at Oregon Shakespeare Festival, The Actors Theatre of Louisville, Pasadena Playhouse, Intiman Theatre and developed plays at South Coast Repertory Theatre, Playwrights' Center Minneapolis and American Conservatory Theater.
+Rodríguez has directed plays at Oregon Shakespeare Festival, The Actors Theatre of Louisville, Pasadena Playhouse, Intiman Theatre, Portland Center Stage, GabelStage, Furious Theatre, A Noise Within and developed plays at South Coast Repertory Theatre, Playwrights' Center Minneapolis, The Old Globe, New Dramatists, New Harmony Project and American Conservatory Theater.

 He is a recipient of the Los Angeles Drama Critics Circle Award, the Back Stage Garland Award, the NAACP Theatre Award, and the Pasadena Arts Council’s Gold Crown Award.
 He was honored as a Finalist for the Zelda Fichandler Award by the SDC Foundation and was named a Knowledge Universe Rising Star by Portland Monthly.

 He is a member of the Stage Directors and Choreographer's Society (SDC).

 Under Rodríguez's leadership, Artists Repertory Theatre received a $7 million anonymous donation in January 2018.